You’ve seen them around the office, at the coffee shop, and while you’re driving around town.

 I asked Caitlin Toynbee, CFRE, the Associate Director, Member Relations and Monthly Giving at HRC, what their sticker strategy is.
 She told me:

 - We go through about 2 million logo stickers per year.

-- In fundraising, we place in them in our acknowledgement letters, appeals, and cultivation mailings.
+- In fundraising, we place them in our acknowledgment letters, appeals, and cultivation mailings.

-- Our outreach team use them at the 300 Pride events that HRC attends annually as a tool for engagement.
+- Our outreach team uses them at the 300 Pride events that HRC attends annually as a tool for engagement.

-- We also utilize the logo stickers as an incentive to opt into our mobile/SMS platforms, or to complete an action.
+- We also utilize the logo stickers as an incentive to opt into our mobile-app/SMS platforms or to complete an action.
 It’s an effective way to collect information that can be used in our acquisition and conversion efforts.